ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Short Flows {#short-flows}

-A great deal of congestion control analysis concerns the ady-state behavior of long flows.
+A great deal of congestion control analysis concerns the steady-state behavior of long flows.
 However, many Internet flows are relatively short-lived.
 If they never experience a packet loss, a short-lived flow remains in the "slow start" mode of operation {{?RFC5681}}, e.g., that features exponential congestion window growth.